 After opening this game it has a huge amount of additional files it downloads, which, depending on your Wi-Fi speed, can take a long time to load.
 If your Kindle Fire turns off before it's done it will be canceled.

 So for either of these reasons (or others you discover) you may want to turn off your Kindle Fire screen's timeout feature by tapping the "Never" option.

-Be careful when using the "Never" option.
+Be careful when using the "Never" option on the Amazon Fire sleep timer.
 If you forget to put your device in stand by mode the battery will continue to be used.
 Thus, if you walk away from your device and don't come back in time your battery will be dead.

 To prevent this issue, be sure to: